TheyuGao/FC-Virus/README.md

 - C++ Standard: C++11 or higher

 ### Installation Instructions:
+You can install FC-Virus in the following ways:
+1. **Install via Bioconda**:
    We have submitted the bioconda go-live application, please stay tuned.
 Once it’s approved, you’ll be able to install it using the following command:
-1. **Install via Bioconda**:
-   Simply run the following command:
     ```bash
    bioconda install FC-Virus
      ```